scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ## Reverse Path Refreshment

 When a client contacts a server, it is usually understood that it wants the server to use the reverse path to answer back.
-It the server uses that path for a long period of time, the path will eventually expire.
+If the server uses that path for a long period of time, the path will eventually expire.
 How to standardize the process of refreshment?

+There are some relevant points we have identified for the discussion:

+* In order to send data back to the client the server needs to store the path locally (analogous to storing the client's IP/TCP-port in an TCP/IP scenario).

+* More generally, if multiple paths are used to contact the server, which one of those would be used to reply?
+Leave it to transport layer protocol, as in the case of QUIC-MP {{I-D.ietf-quic-multipath}}?

+* How long before expiration should the client and server still use a path?
+  The client can choose from paths that will not expire in a short period of time, but it does not control for how long the server will attempt to use it (i.e. how long it will take the server to send the complete response).

+### Proposed Solutions (not comprehensive)

+* The server MUST ask the Control Services for a path, regardless of the client's policy.
+* The client SHOULD (somehow) send a new packet with a new path, prompting the server to use this path from now on.
+* The client and server agree, via a path policy specification, on which kinds of paths are okay for the server to use.
+  This solution implies a standard specification of this path policy.
+* Leave the solution to the application and transport layers.
+  Transport protocols may require keep alive messages, or already support multiple paths.
+  Applications should know for how long they are willing to read a response from a server.
+  With this knowledge these two layers can easily determine when to send a new path (analogous to connection migration in QUIC {{RFC9000}}), so that the server is instructed to use it for the next replies.
 * The server must ask the control server for a path, regardless of the client's policy.
 * The client (somehow) sends a new packet with a new path, prompting the server to use this path from now on.